 Assumption Significance of the Assumption expenditure without resulting in increased network risk capability, is enabling better asset management decisions to be made, and ultimately will result in more efficient and effective asset management.
 The theme of improved situational awareness leading to better asset management remains a key plank in Centralines' Asset Management Strategy, and it is assumed that progress will continue to be made.
-The network expenditure forecasts in this RAMP assume that Centralines improved situational awareness does continue to enable the managed deferral of investment.
-The key factor that could lead to a difference between the expenditure forecasts disclosed and actual information recorded in future disclosures is if the situational awareness developed reveals that Centralines earlier understanding of the condition of a material quantity of assets was optimistic.
+The network expenditure forecasts in this RAMP assume that Centralines improved situational awareness does continue to enable the managed deferral of investment. forecasts the situation understan In such a forward, ra The key factor that could lead to a difference between the expenditure forecasts disclosed and actual information recorded in future disclosures is if the situational awareness developed reveals that Centralines earlier understanding of the condition of a material quantity of assets was optimistic.
 In such a situation, this would in fact require investment to be brought forward, rather than deferred.
 Although this would have an unfavourable financial impact, it would mean that underlying network risk would be reduced.